 Funding Options for Fixed Annuities

 Fixed annuities can be funded in two primary ways: through a single lump-sum payment or a series of flexible premium payments.
 A single premium fixed annuity involves a one-time, lump sum payment to fund the annuity.
+This option allows investors to lock in a guaranteed interest rate and start receiving annuity payments immediately or defer them to a later date.

+Alternatively, a series of periodic premium payments enables the investor to distribute the cost of the annuity over a period of time, making it more cost-effective.
 This option provides flexibility for investors who may not have a large lump sum available to invest upfront or prefer to contribute to their annuity over time.

 Comparing Fixed Annuities with Other Annuities

-While fixed annuities may offer a lower return potential compared to fixed and variable annuities, they provide more predictability and protection from market volatility.
+Though fixed annuities may offer a lower return potential compared to fixed and variable annuities, they provide more predictability and protection from market volatility.
+This makes fixed annuities an attractive option for conservative investors seeking stability in their retirement portfolios.

 Tax Considerations for Fixed Annuities